UvA-MAD/Crunchomics_Documentation/docs/source/intro_crunchomics.rst

 		:height: 450px

-Start RStudio
+RStudio
 *************

-*   Eventually, authentication to RStudio will be via Surfconnect.
-However, this Surfconnect access is not available yet.
-Until then you can login directly on the application server:
+RStudio is running on the application server.
+To access it log in with your UvAnetid and password at: `https://omics-app01.science.uva.nl/`.
+Via R studio you have access to the same version of R, collecition of R packages, and storage as the default command line R version on the cluster.

-    *  Login to RStudio on the application server with your UvAnetid and password at: `http://omics-app01.science.uva.nl/`.
+If you  use RStudio regularly with large data the caching of rstudio in combination with snapshots might fill up your home directory.
+Moving the rstudio chache to the personal share can be done with the `/zfs/omics/software/script/omics_mv_rstudio_cache` script.
+Before running the script stop the R-studio session you might have running using `Quit session` in the `file` menu.

 The Crunchomics Compute Cluster
 ##########################################